osrs-tracker/osrs-tracker-aws/README.md

 - **osrs-tracker_player-info**

-  When sending a `GET /:username(?hiscore=false)` request, this function returns player information for the provided username from MongoDB, or attempts to scrape it if not found in MongoDB.
+  When sending a `GET /:username(?scrapingOffset=0&hiscore=false)` request, this function returns player information for the provided username from MongoDB, or attempts to scrape it if not found in MongoDB.

+  The `scrapingOffset` will be added to the `player.scrapingOffsets` if it's not present yet, and will be used filter `hiscoreEntries` when `hiscore=true`.

   By default, the returned player does not include `hiscoreEntries`.
-However, if the query parameter `hiscore=true` is included in the request, the function will also include the player's most recent hiscore entry.
+However, if the query parameter `hiscore=true` is included in the request, the function will also include the player's most recent hiscore entry matching the `scrapingOffset`.

-  The function automatically refreshes when information from MongoDB is older than 2 hours.
+  The function automatically refreshes the player info when information from MongoDB is older than 2 hours.